koenrane/KR-new-site/content/date-me.md

 <figure>
 	<img src="https://assets.turntrout.com/Attachments/Pasted image 20240624142444.avif" alt="Night-time view of the Bay Area from the Berkeley hills"/>
-	<figcaption>Sometimes, part of me wishes I could meet and deeply understand each and every person here.
-Each pinhead of light is shining for a <em>reason</em>, it was put there <em>by another person</em>.</figcaption>
+	<figcaption>Part of me wishes I could meet and deeply understand each and every person here.
+Each pinpoint of light is shining for a <em>reason</em>, it was put there <em>by another person</em>.</figcaption>
 </figure>

 So, I care a lot about people - both in the abstract and personally.
 I've never yelled at anyone in my life (except, you know, I probably did as a young kid, but I don't remember that well).
 I am pretty goofy if I trust and feel comfy around someone.